-The recoverable amounts of the investments are reviewed at the end of each reporting period to determine whether there is any indication that those investments have suffered an impairment loss.
+The indicator of impairment for these investments are reviewed at the end of each reporting period to determine whether there is any indication that these investments have suffered an impairment loss.
 If any such indication exists, the recoverable amount is estimated in order to determine the extent of the impairment loss (if any).

 Recoverable amount is the higher of fair value less cost of disposal and value in use.
-In assessing value in use, management needs to estimate the future cash flows expected from the cash generating units and an appropriate discount rate in order to calculate the present value of the future cash flows.
+In assessing value in use, management needs to estimate the future cash flows expected from the CGUs and an appropriate discount rate in order to calculate the present value of the future cash flows.
 The recoverable amount is most sensitive to the discount rate used for the discounted cash flow model.